Search: 4538 results

 And he got out, and saw a great mass of people, and he had pity on them, because they were like sheep without a keeper: and he gave them teaching about a number of things.

-Send them away, that they may go into the country round about, and into the villages, and buy themselves bread: for they have nothing to eat.
+Send them away, so that they may go into the country and small towns round about, and get some food for themselves.

 And about then Jesus compelled His disciples to get into a boat and go on ahead of Him to the other side [i.e., to the west side of Lake Galilee] to Bethsaida [Note: This was apparently a different "Bethsaida" from the one mentioned in Luke 9:10, which was on the east side of Lake Galilee], while He Himself sent the crowd away.